 Second UK Ancestry Visa

-There are cases persons leave the UK before reaching the qualifying period for ILR, and the Ancestry visa expires.
+There are cases where persons leave the UK before reaching the qualifying period for ILR, and the Ancestry visa expires.
 In such cases, it is possible to apply for another UK Ancestry visa.
 You will have to apply from outside the UK.

 Right to work